Some moments in Little Common and Cooden’s History.

 Farming was the major occupation in the 1800s, but it did not pay half as well as smuggling.
 The village had one of the best-known smuggling gangs in East Sussex, led by George Gillham and his family at Peach Cottage: respectable builders and carpenters by day, outrageous smugglers by night.
 Many of the older houses in the village were built by the Gillhams.

 Well organised, the Little Common gang who often met at The Wheatsheaf to plan their forays, fought bloody battles where you now do your shopping, until 1850, when it was no longer worthwhile.
 On January 6th 1805 for example, more than 300 smugglers tried to collect 500 parcels of tea from a lugger off Cooden Beach.
 They were beaten back by the excise men.
 The smugglers operated two vessels, concealed at a secret location near the Star Inn at Normans Bay when not in use.
+An interesting article about the smuggling that went on around Bexhill in the early 1800s can be found here.

 The village has obviously changed since the 1800s, particularly with the advent of faster transport links.
 Cooden Beach station was first opened on 11 September 1905 as Cooden Golf Halt to serve a growing area of new, mainly high quality, housing located close to the beach.
 By 1922, the name had been simplified to Cooden Halt, adopting its present name of Cooden Beach on 7 July 1935.
 Trolley buses first made their appearance at Cooden Beach terminus in 1928 replacing the trams which turned round at a specially created mini roundabout for the return journey to the Metropole Hotel in Bexhill.
 A collection of shops was transformed into the Cooden Beach Hotel in the 1930s.